blazedglimmer/ProductivityTracker/README.md

 12. Optimizations, Improve SEO, fine tuning
 13. Respective Color HexCode option, or add manually in categories section
 14. AUTH updates, google and other options
+15. Push notification service, for reminders, user should be able to set reminders